LemarTokham/github-followers/README.md

 # Setup
 1. Clone this repo
 2. Create a virtual environment and activate it
-3. Install required package: `pip install -r requirements.txt`
+3. Install required packages: `pip install -r requirements.txt`
-4. Create a `.env` file with your GitHub Client ID and Secret key
-5. Obtain Github OAuth Credentials:
+4. Obtain Github OAuth Credentials:
     - Go to GitHub Settings -> Developer Settings -> OAuth Apps -> New OAuth App
+    - Give your application a name
+    - Set homepage URL to `http://localhost:8000` or whatever local server you want it to run on
+    - Set Authorization callback URL to `https://httpbin.org/anything`
-   - Register a new application and get your Client ID and Client Secret
+5. Create a `.env` file with your GitHub Client ID and Secret key Structure of .env:
+    - CLIENT_ID=your_client_id_here
+    - CLIENT_SECRET=your_client_secret_here
 6. Run the script: `python3 app.py`

 **Notes**